Everett Landfill / Tire Fire Site Riverfront Redevelopment

 Floyd|Snider successfully developed an Ecology-approved Consent Decree and CAP for the Site in 2001.

 The Consent Decree and CAP defined environmental requirements for development in the absence of a specific redevelopment plan.
-It defined the process, schedule, and liabilities associated with landfill redevelopment for potential developers.
+It defined the process, schedule, and liabilities associated with redevelopment of the Model Toxics Control Act-listed landfill for potential developers.
 The Consent Decree was the first in Washington to govern landfill redevelopment and to define development construction requirements in the absence of a specific development plan.
 Since 1998, Floyd|Snider has provided scientific, engineering, management, and negotiation expertise to the City in support of the landfill redevelopment efforts.
-Now that the Site is undergoing private development, Floyd|Snider supports the City in their review of the permit and design documents for compliance with the Consent Decree and CAP requirements, and we facilitate the ongoing Ecology interactions.
+Now that the Site is undergoing private development, Floyd|Snider supports the City in their review of the permit and design documents for compliance with the Consent Decree and CAP requirements, and we facilitate the ongoing Ecology interactions and approvals of each development phase.
 In addition, Floyd|Snider supports the City with long-term monitoring requirements and agency coordination and negotiations.

-Project Milestones:
+Project Milestones

 2001.
 Final Consent Decree and CAP